ADHD Clinic Staff

 Dr. David Wong, Physician

-Dr. David Wong is a retired pediatrician in Summerside.
+Dr. David Wong is the Medical Director of the Provincial ADHD Program and is a retired pediatrician in Summerside.
 He graduated from the University of Hong Kong and received training in pediatrics and infectious diseases in the United States of America before coming to Prince Edward Island in 1986.

 After seeing many children with ADHD, he decided to help adults with this condition after his retirement.
 Dr. Wong still practices part-time at the Summerside Medical Centre, seeing adults with ADHD.
 He attends the ADHD clinic at UPEI during the fall and winter semesters.
 He has written many columns on ADHD in the Guardian newspaper over the years.
 You can read these columns at www.askdrwong.ca to learn more about ADHD.